 - Access to SlideRoom will open September 30th.
 Applicants may upload images (jpg, png, gif) or video (mov, wmv, flv, mp4), music (mp3) and one PDF document.
 For good image quality and fast upload, your image files should be sized around 1024 x 768px @ 72 dpi.
 Please keep video files under 120MB each and 2 - 3 minute clips, up to 5 minutes in total.
 Our SlideRoom portal offers additional instruction for submitting your work.
 For technical assistance, contact email@example.com.

 - SlideRoom will allow you to log in and edit your portfolio as much as you like; however, once you click on the submit button, you will no longer be able to make changes.
 REMEMBER you must click the submit button if you want us to review your portfolio; unsubmitted or pending portfolios will not be reviewed.

 - A $12 USD fee will be charged at the time of submission.
-Please note that there are several programs listed at our SlideRoom portal; it is very important that you upload your images into the correct program that you are applying for, BFA – Studio Arts.
+Please note that there are several programs listed at our SlideRoom portal; it is very important that you upload your images into the correct program that you are applying for, BFA Studio Arts - Undergraduate 2017.

 Preparing for the Portfolio Interview

 - Physical portfolios prepared for interviews should include the 12 original artworks that have been uploaded to Slideroom.
 Only work that has been uploaded to SlideRoom will be reviewed.

 - Digital video, audio and photographic media are welcomed.